microsoft/cloudsqlworkshop/cloudsqlworkshop/03_Deploy_SQL_AzureVM/readme.md

 - You must have an Azure subscription with the ability to create Azure Virtual Machines in the Azure region of your choice.
 For instructor led workshops, check with your instructor on a provided subscription.
 - You must have permissions to deploy a SQL Server on Azure Virtual Machine from the Azure Marketplace.
-- You will need a client computer that can use the Remote Desktop Protocol(RDP)
+- You will need a client computer that can use the Remote Desktop Protocol(RDP).
+Some users may not be allowed to use RDP from their client computer.
+If you are not allowed to use RDP from your client computer you can use a Bastion service in Azure to connect to the Azure Virtual Machine.
+For instructor led workshops, check with your instructor on a provided Bastion service.
+Otherwise, later in this module you will get instructions on how to deploy a Bastion service.
 - You will need access to the files and scripts associated to the workshop which you can download into your deployed VM from https://aka.ms/cloudsqlworkshopfiles.

 ## Exercise 3.1 - Study the scenario and requirements